kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-profiles/index.md

 * TOC
 {:toc}

+[Endpoint profile]({{root_url}}Glossary/#endpoint-profile-client-side-server-side)) is a structured set of data that describes specific characteristics of an [endpoint]({{root_url}}Glossary/#endpoint-ep).

 The structure of both client-side and server-side endpoint profile is a customizable structured data set that describes specific characteristics of the endpoint.
-Endpoint profiles are used to classify endpoints into endpoint groups and are comprised of the client-side, server-side and system part.
-The structure of both client-side and server-side of endpoint profile is defined by application developer using the [Apache Avro schema](http://avro.apache.org/docs/current/spec.html#schemas) format.
-Application developer may reuse and share certain data structures using CTL.
+The profiles are used to attribute endpoints to [endpoint groups]({{root_url}}Glossary/#endpoint-group).
+Every endpoint profile comprises the _client-side_, _server-side_ and _system_ parts.

+The structure of both client-side and server-side parts of an endpoint profile are defined by [application]({{root_url}}Glossary/#kaa-application) developer using the [Apache Avro schema](http://avro.apache.org/docs/current/spec.html#schemas) format.
+Application developer can reuse and share certain data structures using the [common type library (CTL)]({{root_url}}Glossary/#common-type-library-ctl).

-Client-side structure is used during SDK generation.
-Thus, change to the client-side structure requires re-generation of the SDK
+The client-side structure is used during the SDK generation.
+Therefore, if you make changes to the client-side structure, you need to re-generate your SDK.
-(for more details see [Endpoint SDK]({{root_url}}Programming-guide/Using-Kaa-endpoint-SDKs)).
-Application developer is able to define and change server-side structure of endpoint profile at any time.
-The structure of the system part is identical across the applications and is used by Kaa internally for its functions.
+For more information, see [Endpoint SDK]({{root_url}}Programming-guide/Using-Kaa-endpoint-SDKs)).

+The structure of the system part is identical across the applications and is used by [Kaa platform]({{root_url}}Glossary/#kaa-platform) to perform internal functions.
 Both client-side and server-side profile schemas are maintained within the corresponding application, with its own version that distinguishes it from the previous schemas.
-Multiple schema versions and corresponding endpoint profiles created upon those schemas can coexist within a single application.
+Multiple schema versions and the corresponding endpoint profiles can coexist within a single application.

-## Client-side endpoint profile ##
+## Client-side endpoint profile

 The client-side endpoint profile is initially generated at the stage of a new endpoint registration.
 Prior to that, the client-side endpoint profile values should be specified by the client developer using the Kaa endpoint SDK.
 The client-side endpoint profile can be also updated at run time using SDK API call.
 In this case, SDK executes